 The earliest RKE systems were quite vulnerable to the sort of attack described in the warning e-mails quoted above.
 Their RF transmitters (usually built into key fobs) sent unique identifying codes that could be picked off by ‘code grabbers,’ devices that recorded the codes sent out when drivers pushed buttons on their remote key fobs to lock or unlock their cars.

-It is theoretically possible for a very determined thief armed with the right technology and the ability to manipulate it correctly to snatch a keycode from the air and use it to enter a vehicle.
-However, the complexity and length of time involved in that process means your typical crook can't simply grab an RKE code in a parking lot and open up the corresponding car within a minute or two: the would-be thief would need specialized knowledge and equipment and would have to spend hours (if not days) crunching data and replicating a device to produce the correct entry code, then hope he could locate the same vehicle again once all the other steps had been completed.
-(In most parking lot scenarios, the target car would be long gone before the putative thief was able to open it.)
+It is theoretically possible for a thief armed with the right technology and the ability to manipulate it correctly to snatch a modern keycode from the air and use it to enter a vehicle.
+However, it’s unclear how many (if any) crooks have managed to overcome the issues of complexity and time involved in the process to use it as a practical means of stealing from cars.
+If the scheme requires would-be thieves to have specialized knowledge and equipment and spend hours (or more) crunching data and replicating a device to produce a correct entry code, its application to boosting valuables from cars in parking lots would be rather limited.
 As Microchip Technology, the manufacturer of KEELOQ brand RKE systems, noted of this possibility:

 The theoretical attack requires detailed knowledge of the system implementation and a combination of data, specialized skills, equipment and access to various components of a system which is seldom feasible.
 These theoretical attacks are not unique to the Keeloq system and could be applied to virtually any security system.

-One of the circulated versions of this warning contains the contact information for Const.
+One of the versions of this warning circulated in 2008 contained the contact information for Const.
 Wally Henry, an RCMP officer from Sherwood Park, Alberta.
-Henry disclaims the story being spread in his name, saying in his voice mail message to those who telephone, "If your call is concerning an e-mail with my name attached to it, please be advised that the information in that e-mail is false, and please do not disseminate it any further."
+Henry disclaimed the story being spread in his name, saying in his voice mail message to those who telephoned, “If your call is concerning an e-mail with my name attached to it, please be advised that the information in that e-mail is false, and please do not disseminate it any further.”